AdaCore/training_labs_solar_system/README.md

 `make edit`

-On the scenario tab on the left (if it's not there click the View menu > Scenario), chose the lab you want to work by setting the "Lab" scenario variable.
+On the scenario tab on the left (if it's not there click the View menu > Scenario), chose the lab you want to work by setting the "Lab" scenario variable (possible options are in `labs_solar_system.gpr.Lab.options`).
 Make sure that "Mode" is set to "Question"

 On the Project tab, you should then have access to the main file of the lab in question, which contains the questions.